• Skip to primary navigation

 • 1 pork trotter, halved (optional) This will give the stock extra gelatin, but is optional.

-• 2 cups each chopped carrots leeks, and celery
+• 2 cups each chopped carrots, leeks or onion and celery

 • 1 garlic bulb halved